AlexOei/CodingInterviews/README.md

 - Iterate through the array
   - Add to the window if constraint is fulfilled
   - Check if the current answer is better
   - Move the left end of the window/pointer if constraint is fulfilled
+- Return the desired value